Click to view the Danville YHELI Fact Sheet

 Danville Health Disparities Profile

 VDH-OHE’s data division created the Danville Health Disparities Profile to identify factors impacting “Students who graduate with a regular diploma 4 years after starting 9th grade” at George Washington High School and Langston Focus High School in Danville, Va.
-Click here to access the profile!
+Click here to access the 2016 profile!
+Or click here to access the 2019 profile!

 - To develop a user-friendly Health Disparities Profile for the LHI: Students who graduate with a regular diploma 4 years after starting 9th grade in the Danville, Virginia, school district